David L. Johnson

 LeRoy was previously marketing manager, communications for Roche Diagnostics Diabetes Care business area.
 She was also a public relations consultant at Roche where she managed product public relations for its laboratory, hospital, physician’s office and research products.
 With a strong background in consumer PR, brand awareness campaigns and health care/technology PR, she has also held positions as senior manager, corporate communications at Philips Consumer Electronics and corporate communications manager at AirTran Airways.

 She earned a B.A. in English and Asian Studies from Oglethorpe University in Atlanta, where she also served as a member of the Alumni Association Board of Directors.

-Julie Routt is BioCrossroads’ office manager and executive assistant to the vice president of finance.
+Julie Routt is BioCrossroads’ office manager.
 Julie has been with BioCrossroads since 2003.
 Prior to joining the organization, Julie worked at the Indy Partnership, the Indianapolis Mayor’s Office, and the Indianapolis Zoo.
 She is a graduate of Tri-State University in Angola, Indiana.